Articles, Games and more...

 Ryszard Kapuscinski was born in Poland in 1932.
 As a foreign correspondent for PAP, the Polish news agency, until 1981 he was an eyewitness to revolutions and civil wars in Africa, Asia and Latin America.
 His books include The Shadow of the Sun, The Emperor, Shah of Shahs, Another Day of Life and Travels with Herodotus.
 He won dozens of major literary prizes all over the world, and was made 'journalist of the century' in Poland.
 He died in January 2007.

 Lesley Kara is an alumna of the Faber Academy ‘Writing a Novel’ course.
 She lives on the North Essex coast.
-Her first novel, The Rumour, was a Sunday Times Top 10 Bestseller.
-Her second novel, Who Did You Tell?, is out soon.
+She is the author of The Rumour, a Sunday Times Top 10 and Kindle No. 1 bestseller.
+Her second novel, Who Did You Tell?, is out now.

 For the latest books, recommendations, offers and more